cambridge-cares/TheWorldAvatar/web/twa-vis-platform/code/README.md

 ### 1.5 Runtime Resources

 Next.js uses the `public` directory by default to house resources such as images, videos, configuration files etc. Unfortunately, Next requires this directory and its contents to be present at build time.
-To provide a location in which deploying developers can add their context-specific images & configurations, the `uploads` directory aims to be the target for mounting Docker volumes.
-Do note that this directory will be mapped automatically within a Docker container to the corresponding location for server or client interactions, but requires manual modification for local development.
+In circumventing this for Docker builds, the `uploads` directory aims to be the target for mounting Docker volumes so that deploying developers can add their context-specific images & configurations.
+The Docker build process is set up to automatically map the `uploads` directory to the `public` directory within a Docker container.
+BUT local developments will require manual modification.

 The uploaded content provided by the deploying developer should match the directory structure below.